frc5687/2021-tutorial/README.md

 ## Getting Started

+This tutorial explains how to set up the tools and accounts our team uses to write code to control our robot.
+For a more general introduction to writing code to control robots like ours, see the [FIRST Robotics Competition Control System](https://docs.wpilib.org/en/stable/).

 ### Note

 CAUTION: The following information is copied from the 2019 tutorial and is subject to change this year.
 Once this tutorial has been updated with this year's plan, this caution notice will be removed.